ShouzhiHuang/LearningJAVA/README.md

 also will include the advanced topic such as JVM and industry frameworks integration.

 ## Movie Rating System
-This web application will use springboot.
+This web application will use springboot and microservice architecture.